Arturex0/super-secure-bootloader/README.md

 Our bootloader reserves two regions of flash called partitions to store firmware in.
 This way, one partition can contain verified firmware that is safe to boot from while another serves as a temporary holding area for new firmware from the updater.

-The blocks that the partitions occupy in flash are defined as `STORAGE_PARTA` and `STORAGE_PARTB` in `storage.h`, their sizes are defined s `STORAGE_PART_SIZE`
+The blocks that the partitions occupy in flash are defined as `STORAGE_PARTA` and `STORAGE_PARTB` in `storage.h`, their sizes are defined as `STORAGE_PART_SIZE`

 ### Vaults and EEPROM ###

 The vault contains information about the currently loaded firmware image.
 It contains a variable that indicates which partition to boot from, along with metadata about the firmware in that partition.
-The vault is initialized to firmware version 1 and trusting neither partitions.
+The vault is initialized to firmware version 1 and trusts neither partitions.

-The vault is stored in an EEPROM block along with keys to perform decryption of firmware and HMAC verification.
-The public key for ec25519 verification is stored in flash instead.
+The vault is stored in an EEPROM block along with AES and HMAC keys.
+The public key for ec25519 verification is not stored in EEPROM but flash.

 The struct for the vault is defined as `vault_struct` in `storage.h`